Nguenda/Responsible-Machine-Learning/README.md

 * State the source of evaluation (or test) data
 These datasets (both train and test) are real US mortgage data made available through the home mortgage disclosure act (HMDA).
 * Motivation: Why were these datasets chosen?
-These datasets consist of actual information on mortgage loan applications, approvals, denials, and related details, reflecting the true lending practices and patterns in the mortgage market.
-Due to this authenticity, they are highly relevant for assessing ML models designed for mortgage-related tasks.
-The HMDA dataset encompasses a significant portion of mortgage lending activities in the US, featuring data from diverse financial institutions, thus offering a representative sample of the mortgage market.
-This comprehensive coverage enables more accurate evaluations of ML models.
-Being collected and publicly accessible under federal law, the HMDA dataset ensures transparency, accountability, and the identification of potential biases or discriminatory trends in mortgage lending practices.
-Evaluating ML models on this dataset allows for assessing fair lending practices and detecting unintended biases within the models.
-Moreover, as the HMDA dataset is widely utilized in the mortgage industry and academic research, it serves as a benchmark for evaluating ML models.
-Researchers and practitioners can compare their model's performance against established studies and industry standards, facilitating assessments of effectiveness and potential enhancements.
-Given that financial institutions and mortgage lenders are legally obligated to collect and report data under the HMDA, ML models developed for mortgage-related tasks must comply with regulatory requirements.
-Evaluating these models on the HMDA dataset ensures alignment with regulatory guidelines and promotes compliance in the industry.
+The datasets provide actual mortgage loan information, reflecting real lending practices and patterns.
+They are highly relevant for assessing ML models in mortgage tasks.
+The HMDA dataset covers a significant portion of US mortgage activities, offering a representative sample from diverse financial institutions.
+It enables accurate model evaluations, ensures transparency, accountability, and identifies biases in lending practices.
+Evaluating models on this dataset detects unintended biases and serves as a benchmark in the industry.
+Compliance with regulatory requirements is ensured by evaluating models on the HMDA dataset, used by financial institutions and lenders.
 * Preprocessing: How was the data preprocessed for evaluation The data (both train and test) was preprocessed to remove any obvious data quality problems.
 * State the number of rows in evaluation (or test) data Train data rows = 112253, columns = 23
 Validation data rows = 48085, columns = 23
+Test data rows = 19831, columns = 22
-* State any differences in columns between training and evaluation (or test) data
+* State any differences in columns between training and evaluation (or test) data Column not appearing in the test dataset: 'high_priced'.

 ##Arij
 ###  Quantitative Analysis: Quantitative analyses should provide the results of evaluating the model according to the chosen metrics, providing confidence interval values when possible.